 8. Install the 32-tooth gear.

 a.
-Install one hex lock onto the 8” hex shaft and push it until it is within about 3 inches of the hub quick release on the end of the shaft.
+Install one hex lock onto the 8″ hex shaft and push it until it is within about 3 inches of the hub quick release on the end of the shaft.

 b.
 Insert the shaft through the topmost holes on the simpleGEN housing, from the side opposite the 16-tooth gear.
 Push a second hex lock onto the shaft (collar first) to hold it in place.
 Push the 32-tooth gear onto this second hex lock, making sure it is secure.

 c.
 The teeth of the two gears should mesh with each other, such that when one turns, the other also turns, in the opposite direction.
 If this is not the case, adjust the positions of the hex locks and gears until the gears mesh.
-See figure 1.
+See Figure 1.

-9. Install the turbine hub on the Hub Quick Connect.
+9. Install the Wind Turbine Hub on the Hub Quick Connect.

-10. Repeat steps 4 and 5 for this gear configuration.
+10. Repeat Steps 4 and 5 for this gear configuration.
 If the turbine blades do not spin, give them a little push to get them started.
-If the turbine blades don’t spin even with a push, record that information in the data table.
+If the turbine blades do not spin even with a push, record that information in the data table.

 Part III 16-tooth and 64-tooth Gears

-11. Remove the 32-tooth gear from the 8” hex shaft and remove the 8” hex shaft from the top holes of the generator housing.
+11. Remove the 32-tooth gear from the 8″ hex shaft and remove the 8″ hex shaft from the top holes of the generator housing.

 12. Install the 64-tooth gear.

 a.
-Install one hex lock onto the 8” hex shaft and push it until it is within about 3 inches of the hub quick release on the end of the shaft.
+Install one hex lock onto the 8″ hex shaft and push it until it is within about 3 inches of the hub quick release on the end of the shaft.

 b.
 Insert the shaft through the bottom-most holes on the simpleGEN housing, from the side opposite the 16-tooth gear.
 Push a second hex lock onto the shaft (collar first) to hold it in place.
 Push the 32-tooth gear onto this second hex lock, making sure it is secure.